 If the board of directors determines to seek additional directors for nomination, the Nominating and Corporate Governance Committee considers whether it is advisable to retain a third-party search firm to identify candidates.
-During 2017, the Company paid no fees to third-parties to assist in identifying or evaluating potential nominees.
+During 2018, the Company paid no fees to third-parties to assist in identifying or evaluating potential nominees.
 The Nominating and Corporate Governance Committee also considers nominees timely submitted by stockholders under and in accordance with the provisions of our Bylaws.
-For additional information regarding this process, see "Stockholder Proposals for the 2019 Annual Meeting" below.
+For additional information regarding this process, see "Stockholder Proposals for the 2020 Annual Meeting" below.
 A stockholder's notice must set forth specified information as to each person whom the stockholder proposes to nominate for election to the board of directors, including all information relating to such person that is required to be disclosed in solicitations of proxies for election of directors in an election contest, or is otherwise required, by Regulation 14A under the Exchange Act (including such person's written consent to being named in the proxy statement as a nominee and to serve as a director if elected).
 The Nominating and Corporate Governance Committee will consider all such nominees and will take into account all factors the committee determines are relevant, including the factors summarized above.

-During 2017, the Nominating and Corporate Governance Committee was comprised of three members and heldtwo meetings.
-All of the members of this committee attended one Nominating and Corporate Governance Committee meeting held during 2017 and two members attended the other Nominating and Corporate Governance Committee meeting during 2017.
+During 2018, the Nominating and Corporate Governance Committee was comprised of three members and heldthree meetings.
+All of the members of this committee attended the Nominating and Corporate Governance Committee meetings held during 2018.